-Some of the biggest names in world football play in the Premier League every week: from Wayne Rooney to David Silva, Santi Cazorla to Gareth Bale, Luis Suarez to Marouane Fellaini.
+Some of the biggest names in world football play in the Premier League every week: from Wayne Rooney to David Silva, Santi Cazorla to Steven Gerrard, Robin van Persie to Roberto Soldado.
 The world’s best players come to England to play in a compelling league competition, in front of passionate full-houses and matches that are seen all over the world.

-The global stars attracted to the Premier League helps raise playing standards of young English talent like Daniel Sturridge, Jack Wilshere and Phil Jones.
+The global stars attracted to the Premier League helps raise playing standards of young English talent like Daniel Sturridge, Jack Wilshere, Phil Jones and Luke Shaw.
 Our clubs are producing some excellent players, who take their place alongside the international superstars on merit.

 The Barclays Premier League is now the world’s league.
 It has become a global phenomenon, inspiring passion and emotion from Los Angeles and Lagos to Macau and Melbourne.

 It has become a league of nations on the pitch too.
 In 1992 there were only 11 non-British or Irish footballers in the Premier League.
 These days there are, on average, around 70 nationalities running on to the pitch in the Premier League.

 A strong domestic league has been beneficial in Europe too.
 When the Premier League was formed in 1992, England was 13th in the UEFA Association Coefficient table.
 A decade later it had risen to third, the Premier League tucking in behind La Liga and Serie A, who between them were in the middle of a 16-year period at the top of European football.